freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/developer-ethics/index.md

 ---
 ## Developer Ethics

-Developer Ethics describes the field of ethics as it is applied to the behavior of software developers.
+Developer Ethics describes the field of ethics when applied to the behavior of software developers.

 According to <a href='http://www.iep.utm.edu/ethics/' target='_blank' rel='nofollow'>The Internet Encyclopedia of Philosophy</a>, the field of ethics (or moral philosophy) involves "systematizing, defending, and recommending concepts of right and wrong."

-Over the years a number of organizations and individuals have attempted to codify developer ethics into a variety of oaths, pledges, and codes of conduct.
+Over the years, a number of organizations and individuals have attempted to codify developer ethics into a variety of oaths, pledges, and codes of conduct.

 Examples include: